blitzai/blitzai.github.io/README.md

 * when do we want it?
   - >right now

-* what is the hidden agenda?
+* what is our hidden agenda?
   - > [become famous](https://juaml.github.io/)